 I started this blog way back in August in hopes that I would actively update it with my various projects, adventures, and ramblings.
 But after one half-hearted entry about a trip to San Diego, I pooped out.
 I blog for a living, so sometimes it’s understandably hard for me to come home and blog some more.

 But a news story this week lit a fire under my blog writing butt.
+A story about my dear city, Fresno.

 I am thankful for one of the most amazing people I have ever known – my grandmother.
 From her, I get my snark, my (dry, and sometimes seemingly non-existant) sense of humour, my passion for animals, my love of baking, and even my occasional outbursts of cynicism.